rticommunity/rticonnextdds-connector-js/docs/data.rst

 The value of ``my_point`` is now ``{ 'x': 10, 'y':200 }``.
 If you do not want the values to be retained you must clear the value first (as described above).

-It is possible to obtain the JSON object of a nested struct as follows:
+It is possible to obtain the JSON object of a nested struct:

 .. code-block::